isomerpages/sportsg-safesport/_safe-sport-programme/Purpose and Principles.md

 ---
 title: Purpose and Principles
 permalink: /safe-sport-programme/purpose-and-principles/
-description: "A harmonised safeguarding framework for sport in Singapore "
+description: A harmonised safeguarding framework for sport in Singapore
 image: /images/Code.jpg
+variant: markdown
 ---
 ![Alt text for image on Isomer site](/images/children.jpg)
 ### A National Framework for Safeguarding in Sport
 The purpose of the Safe Sport Unified Code and the Safe Sport Programme which supports it are:
-* to safeguard participants in the sporting environment from abuse and harassment which undermine both the mental and physical health of participants and the integrity of sport <br><br>
+* to safeguard participants in the sporting environment from abuse and harassment which undermine both the mental and physical health of participants and the integrity of sport
 * to ensure harmonised and coordinated safeguarding framework across the Singapore sporting ecosystem through organisations that are responsible for organising, administering and facilitating participation in sport

 Together, the Safe Sport Unified Code and the Safe Sport Programme form the national framework for safeguarding in sport.